 2. Do investments have to be made personally by the investor?

 Investments can be made either personally by the investor, either by his/ her spouse, or jointly with the spouse or even through a company in which they are participating as shareholders or as ultimate beneficial owners.

-Criterion 3: Investment in Alternative Investment Funds (AIFs) or financial assets of Cypriot companies/ organisations of at least €2m.
-AIFs, whose investments should be made exclusively in the Republic of Cyprus, should be established in the Republic of Cyprus and licensed and supervised by the Cyprus Securities and Exchange Commission (CySec).
-Investments should be kept for at least 3 years.
+Criterion A4: Investment in Alternative Investment Funds (AIFs) or Registered Alternative Investment Funds (RAIF) or financial assets of Cypriot companies/ organisations of at least €2m.
+AIFs and RAIFs, whose investments should be made exclusively in the Republic of Cyprus, should be established in the Republic of Cyprus and licensed and supervised by the Cyprus Securities and Exchange Commission (CySec).
+Investments should be kept for at least 5 years.
 It is noted that the purchase by an AIF of units of other AIFs is not considered eligible.
 The purchase of financial assets of Cypriot companies or organizations (bonds, bills and securities) should be issued with the approval of the CySec, by companies that have proven physical presence and substantial economic activity in the Republic of Cyprus.

 4. Does the applicant need to also own a residence in Cyprus?